Certificate IV in Kitchen Management

 This qualification provides a pathway to work in various kitchen settings, such as restaurants, hotel, clubs, pubs, cafes, cafeterias and coffee shops.
 Possible job titles include:

 Australian Professional Skills Institute is CRICOS registered (CRICOS Provider Code 03255G).
-All students must be over 18 years of age before they can commence this course at APSI.
+International students must be over 18 years of age before they can commence this course at APSI.
+Domestic and fee and service students must be over 16 years of age before they can commence this course.

 Additional Requirements